eXpandFramework/DevExpress.PackageContent/Readme.md

 Install
 ```

-The above script will create a csv file that contains all packages used `eXpandFramework`.
+The above script will create a csv file that contains all packages used in `eXpandFramework`.

 PR are welcome if you generated unlisted data.